Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Algorithm

 \section{Algorithm}

 The algorithm is stated in terms of zigzag modules (see Section~\ref{sec:persistence}).
-Zigzag modules appear using the homology functor a sequence of simplicial complexes $\{K_t\}_{t=0\ldots m}$ where complexes indexed consecutively are related by inclusions, that is, either $K_t\hookrightarrow K_{t+1}$ or $K_t\hookleftarrow K_{t+1}$ for $i\in \{0,\ldots, m-1\}$.
-These sequences are known as \emph{zigzag filtration}.
-We write $K_t\leftrightarrow K_{t+1}$ to denote that the arrow could be either left or right inclusions.
+Zigzag modules appear using the homology functor on a sequence of simplicial complexes $\{K_t\}_{t=0\ldots m}$ where complexes indexed consecutively are related by inclusions, that is, either $K_t\hookrightarrow K_{t+1}$ or $K_t\hookleftarrow K_{t+1}$ for $t\in \{0,\ldots, m-1\}$.
+These sequences are known as \emph{zigzag filtrations}.
+We write $K_t\leftrightarrow K_{t+1}$ to denote that the arrows could be either left or right inclusions.
 Thus, a zigzag filtration is written as: